 9. Senior officer prescribed (Act s.
 140)

-For the purposes of section 140 of the Act, the Commissioner appointed under the Corruption and Crime Commission Act 2003 is prescribed as a senior officer in relation to any authorised officer who, under section 184(3) of that Act, is prescribed to be a public officer for the purposes of the Act.
+For the purposes of section 140 of the Act, the Commissioner appointed under the Corruption, Crime and Misconduct Act 2003 is prescribed as a senior officer in relation to any authorised officer who, under section 184(3) of that Act, is prescribed to be a public officer for the purposes of the Act.

+[Regulation 9 amended: Gazette 26 Jun 2015 p.
+2270.]

 Schedule 1 — Forms